maidsafe/rfcs/text/0045-node-age/0045-node-age.md

   - Continually send `NodeBlock`s for churn events (any missing two consecutive churn events are considered invalid nodes).
   - Groups will ***not** accept connections from the same IP address.
-  - Groups will only allow 1, node with 0 age.
+  - Groups will only allow one node with an age of zero.

 ### Definitions